-Adding to the confusion is that not all credit card declines are due to a problem with the card or with the cardholder’s credit.
-Sometimes they are unilateral decisions by the issuing bank based on their risk protocols.
-For online transactions where you enter card data, they can often be simply fat-finger errors when typing in your account number.
+One of the first things to note in this situation is that not all credit card declines are due to a problem with with the cardholder’s credit.
+Sometimes there is a unilateral decisions by the issuing bank based on risk protocols.
+For transactions where you manually enter card data, they can often be simply errors when typing in an account number.

 Other types of decline may just be problems that a customer needs to work out with their card issuer.
 In fact, in many cases the customer will be as mystified by the decline as you are.
 The easiest thing to do in those situations is to simply request a different form of payment.
 That may be another credit card, an ACH debit from the customer’s bank account, a check, or even cash.
 You can also give the customer the opportunity to call their card issuer, work out any problems, and get your transaction pre-approved.
 Then you can run it again, and it should be successful.

-Another thing to be aware of is that each declined transaction costs you money the authorization fee for submitting it for approval.
-While this is typically only a few cents per transaction, if you have lots of declines and re-submissions the costs can add up.
+Each declined transaction costs you the authorization fee for submitting it for approval.
+While this is typically only a few cents per transaction, if you have lots of declines and resubmissions, the costs can add up.
 This is largely an issue with online payment forms where a customer can submit a transaction multiple times to correct mistakes.
-While you can’t eliminate data entry errors, you can take steps to help prevent them such as making sure that your form is easy to read and easy to use.
-For example, make it simple to enter the correct card expiration date, and auto-select the card type based on the account number entered.
+While you can’t eliminate data entry errors, you can take steps to help prevent them.
+Make sure that your form is easy to read and easy to use.
+It should be clear where the customer enters the correct card expiration date, and then the form can auto-select the card type based on the account number they entered.

-To help business owners, Visa offers the Visa E-Commerce Merchant’s Guide to Risk Management.
+To further help business owners, Visa offers a Merchant Resource Library.
 Check it out for helpful tips on how to manage fraud and reduce declines for online and other card-not-present credit card transactions.